 IHRSA believes that any effort to rebuild America’s health and redesign the health system must include physical activity as a central and constant component.
 Regular physical activity, as a core component of prevention and health promotion will lead to a healthier, happier and more productive America, while reigning in sky rocketing health care costs.

-- The Workforce Health Improvement Program (WHIP) Act: The WHIP Act would make it easier for employers to offer a health club membership benefit to employees.
-Under current tax law, employers are permitted to deduct the cost of onsite exercise facilities.
+- The Workforce Health Improvement Program (WHIP) Act: Under current tax law, employers are permitted to deduct the cost of onsite exercise facilities.
 However, if an employer provides this same benefit at an offsite facility, it cannot take advantage of the tax deduction and employees who use the benefit must pay income tax on the value of the subsidy.
 The WHIP Act would correct this inequity.

 - The Personal Health Investment Today (PHIT) Act: The PHIT Act would make it easier for Americans to join a gym.
 Specifically, it would allow individuals to pay for gym memberships, fitness equipment, exercise videos and youth sports league fees with dollars from pre-tax accounts, like health savings accounts (HSAs).